Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

-\item[\textbf{Expectations}] reflect the \emph{situatedness} of the subject in the world.
+\textbf{Expectations} (E) reflect the \emph{situatedness} of the subject in the world.
 What the agent expects from the world is what he believes the world is, \emph{actually} and \emph{potentially}.
 The actual category mirrors the traditional definition of \emph{beliefs}.
-The potential category identifies what, according to the agent, the world may bring about under certain conditions, and corresponds to the usual meaning associated with expectation.
+The potential category identifies what, according to the agent, the world may bring about under certain conditions, and corresponds to the usual meaning associated with expectation, including causation aspects.
 For the intelligence as compression hypothesis, expectations cover the role of program that the environment runs, used by the agent to maximize the available rewards for the given commitments.

-\item[\textbf{Affordances}] (or abilities) can be seen as an opportunities of action---possibilities of the agent to adopt certain behaviours, in certain conditions, to achieve certain results.
+\textbf{Affordances} (or abilities) (A) can be seen as opportunities of action---possibilities of the agent to adopt certain behaviours, in certain conditions, to achieve certain results.
 Affordances interact with commitments to define which behaviour the agent will eventually select.

-\item[\textbf{Susceptibilities}] are attitudes specifying the \emph{reactive} aspect of agency; an agent is susceptible to a certain event if he exhibits some reaction to its occurrence, at the epistemic or motivational level.
+\textbf{Susceptibilities} (or sensory capacities) (S) are attitudes specifying the \emph{reactive} aspect of agency; an agent is susceptible to a certain event if he exhibits some reaction to its occurrence, at the epistemic or motivational level.